 * Late in "The Sidewinder Sleeps Tonite" Michael Stipe can be heard audibly trying to hold back his laughter during the chorus, due to his perceived mispronunciation of the word "[[Creator/DrSeuss Seuss]]" (he thought he was saying "[[Myth/ClassicalMythology Dr. Zeus]]").
 Made even funnier by the fact that it makes the already incomprehensible chorus even harder to understand.

-* Michael Stipe's dancing in the music video for ''Imitation of Life''.
+* Michael Stipe's dancing in the music video for "Imitation of Life".
+Possibly in general, as well.

-* Peter Buck's liner notes to ''Dead Letter Office'' are very funny, but the high point is his horrified and apologetic description of the circumstances behind the band's drunken, shambolic recording of "King of the Road".
+* Peter Buck's liner notes to ''Dead Letter Office'' are very funny (as is just about anything Peter Buck says), but the high point is his horrified and apologetic description of the circumstances behind the band's drunken, shambolic recording of "King of the Road".

--->'''Peter Buck''': Roger Miller ought to be able to sue for what we did to this song.
+-->'''Peter Buck''': If there was any justice in the world, Roger Miller should be able to sue for what we did to this song.

 * The gleefully awful rhyme that opens "It Happened Today:" "This is not a parable.
 This is a terrible.
 This is a terrible... thing. [[LampshadeHanging Yes, I will rhyme that.]]"